 Router needs rebooting

 Rebooting your router (and modem) can solve the problem.
 Just switch it's/their power off for 5 seconds.
-Wait for the router (and modem) to fully come back on then reboot the Humax.
+Wait for the router (and modem) to fully come back which can take 5 minutes with the NBN and check first using a PC and, for example, Google News or speedtest.net, only once you are sure it has an internet connection should you reboot the Humax.

 Invalid IP Address

 If the Humax cannot get a network address from your router/modem it will make up it's own address, which never works.
 The problem then is that it then thinks it is connected to the network when it really isn't.
 So you don't get a network error message and instead the Humax assumes there must be something wrong with the IceTV server.
 These made up networks addresses always start with 169.254. and are known as Link Local IP Addresses.

 An IP Address starting with 169.254. is as good as no IP address at all.

 You can check the current address that the Humax is using as follows:

 - Go to 'Menu > Settings > System > Internet Setting'.